influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --log-level
 Defines the log output level.
-InfluxDB emits log entries with severity levels greater than or equal to the level specified.
+InfluxDB outputs log entries with severity levels greater than or equal to the level specified.

 **Options:** `debug`, `info`, `error`
 **Default:** `info`